Purpose of the event

-The conference launched in 2021 following the success of the 2018 Statewide OER Summit and the 2019 Statewide Open Education Texas Convening and is co-organized by the Texas Digital Library and Digital Higher Education Consortium of Texas.
+The conference launched in 2021 following the success of the 2018 Statewide OER Summit and the 2019 Statewide Open Education Texas Convening and is co-organized by the Texas Higher Education Coordinating Board, Texas Digital Library and Digital Higher Education Consortium of Texas.

-DigiTex, the Texas Digital LIbrary consortium, and the Open Ed Texas Planning Committees are committed to the presence and contributions of all persons regardless of age, culture, abilities, bodies, ethnic origin, sex, gender identity, sexual orientation, marital status, nationality, race, religion, or socioeconomic status.
+DigiTex, the Texas Digital Library consortium, the Texas Higher Education Coordinating Board, and the Open Texas Planning Committee are committed to the presence and contributions of all persons regardless of age, culture, abilities, bodies, ethnic origin, sex, gender identity, sexual orientation, marital status, nationality, race, religion, or socioeconomic status.
 We believe that open educational resources are developed and used by diverse participants, and that supporting the visibility of such diversity enhances the experiences of all stakeholders.
 As such, this conference values inclusiveness and the maintenance of a safe and accountable space for all participants.

 Open Texas is dedicated to providing a conference experience that is free from all forms of harassment, and inclusive of all people.
 We know that the best problem-solving and critical thinking happens when people with a wide array of experiences and perspectives come together to work in comfort and safety as peers.

 We therefore expect participants at Open Texas to help create thoughtful and respectful environments where that interaction can take place.

 We expect that participants will:

 - Participate in an authentic, constructive, and active way.